 - Payment for services rendered by Lazard Group's managing directors, which, as a result of Lazard Group operating as a limited liability company, historically had been accounted for as distributions from members' capital, or in some cases as minority interest, rather than as compensation and benefits expense.
 As a result, prior to May 10, 2005, Lazard Group's operating income included within the accompanying consolidated financial statements did not reflect payments for services rendered by its managing directors.
-For periods subsequent to the consummation of the equity public offering, all payments for services rendered by our managing directors and distributions to holders of profit participation interests ("profit participation members") in Lazard Group are included within the consolidated financial statements in compensation and benefits expense. - U.S. corporate federal income taxes, since Lazard Group had operated in the U.S. as a limited liability company that was treated as a partnership for U.S. federal income tax purposes.
-As a result, Lazard Group's income had not been subject to U.S. federal income taxes.
+For periods subsequent to the consummation of the equity public offering, all payments for services rendered by our managing directors and distributions to holders of profit participation interests ("profit participation members") in Lazard Group are included within the consolidated financial statements in compensation and benefits expense. - The use of proceeds from the financing transactions. - The net incremental interest expense related to the financing transactions.

+In addition, in the accompanying consolidated financial statements of Lazard Group for periods subsequent to the equity public offering, only a portion of Lazard's Group's income is subject to U.S. federal income taxes because Lazard Group operates in the U.S. as a limited liability company that is treated as a partnership for U.S. federal income tax purposes.
 Taxes related to income earned by partnerships represent obligations of the individual partners.
-Outside the U.S., Lazard Group historically had operated principally through subsidiary corporations and had been subject to local income taxes.
-Accordingly, prior to May 10, 2005, income taxes reflected within Lazard Group's results of operations included within the consolidated financial statements are attributable to taxes incurred in non-U.S. entities and to New York City Unincorporated Business Tax ("UBT") attributable to Lazard Group's operations apportioned to New York City.
-For periods subsequent to the equity public offering, the consolidated financial statements of Lazard Ltd include U.S. corporate federal income taxes on its allocable share of the results of operations of Lazard Group, giving effect to the post-equity public offering structure. - Minority interest in net income relating to LAZ-MD Holdings' ownership interest of Lazard Group's common membership interests since May 10, 2005.
-Prior to May 10, 2005, Lazard Ltd had no ownership interest in Lazard Group and all net income was allocable to the then members of Lazard Group.
-Commencing May 10, 2005, minority interest in net income includes LAZ-MD Holdings' ownership interest of Lazard Group's common membership interests. - The use of proceeds from the financing transactions. - The net incremental interest expense related to the financing transactions.
+Lazard Group, however, is subject to Unincorporated Business Tax ("UBT") attributable to Lazard Group's operations apportioned to New York City.
+Outside the U.S., Lazard Group historically has operated principally through subsidiary corporations and has been subject to local income taxes.

-The consolidated statements of financial condition and operations data as of and for each of the years in the five year period ended December 31, 2008 have been derived, as applicable, from Lazard Ltd's and Lazard Group's consolidated financial statements.
+The consolidated statements of financial condition and operations data as of and for each of the years in the five year period ended December 31, 2008 have been derived, as applicable, from Lazard Group's consolidated financial statements.
 The audited consolidated statements of financial condition as of December 31, 2008 and 2007 and consolidated statements of operations for each of the years in the three year period ended December 31, 2008 are included elsewhere in this Form 10-K. The audited consolidated statements of financial condition as of December 31, 2006, 2005 and 2004, and consolidated statements of operations for the years ended December 31, 2005 and 2004, are not included in this Form 10-K. Historical results are not necessarily indicative of results for any future period.